 The one-and-a-half story frame house is notable for its classical features.
 Its design was inspired by the Neoclassical architecture that characterized the World’s Columbian Exposition in Chicago.
 The event utilized classical themes such as arches, porticos, cornices and pilasters to provide the exposition an architectural theme.
 Fair-goers found the resulting “White City” so beautiful that the sought to replicate its grandeur in towns and cities across the United States.

-The Carmichael sports several elements key to the theme of the “White City,” including a grand portico that sports Corinthian columns, a high rounded arch, a cornice, pilasters and a requisite white paint job.
+The Walker-Carmichael House sports several elements key to the theme of the “White City,” including a grand portico that sports Corinthian columns, a high rounded arch, a cornice, pilasters and a requisite white paint job.
 It is one of only a handful of neoclassical residences in the Gate City.
 Other architectural elements are unique to the house, including the flagged French Doors (image, left), and coffered ceilings.

 With this designation, Guilford County now hosts 89 Landmark-designated properties that are preserved for future generations to explore and enjoy.
 Guilford County’s Landmark designation program has been active since 1980.
 It is a voluntary program that couples limited tax deferral with a permit process for alterations to historic features.